fuzzylogicltd/photo-framer/README.md

 # Things learned / experimented with

 - This was useful to learn some Vite features, like the [Glob import](https://vite.dev/guide/features#glob-import)
-- Figuring out the cleanest way to define the specific layouts was education.
+- Figuring out the cleanest way to define the specific layouts was interesting.
 I landed on CSS Grid, and it was the right call, as they are really easy to knock out quickly (the other option was absolute positioning with percentages).

 # To Do